Cradles Today, College Tomorrow

 Parents of newborns and young children have one huge advantage when it comes to contributing to a 529 plan: time.
 This is the most valuable asset when it comes to long-term investments.
 By investing in your child’s education when they’re still young, you have a large window of opportunity to capitalize on potential compound interest.
 Even investing a modest sum may set your child up for success (after all, you have bibs and pacifiers and diapers—so many diapers!—to buy).

-For example, if you invest $200 per month from the time your child is born until the day they turn 18, you will have accumulated nearly $78,000, assuming a 6% rate of return.
-Comparatively, if you begin investing $400 monthly beginning when your child is 10 years old, you will have amassed about $49,000 (also assuming a 6% rate of return).
-Investment returns are not guaranteed, and you could lose money by investing in a 529 Plan.
+For example, investing $200 per month from the time a child is born until the day they turn 18 could grow to nearly $78,000, assuming a 6% rate of return.
+By contrast, investing $400 a month from ages 10 to 18 would have only amassed about $49,000 (also assuming a 6% rate of return).
+Investment returns are not guaranteed, and you could lose money by investing in a 529 plan.

 Average cost of books and supplies for a full-time student in a 4-year undergrad program